 - Bring attention to all of the fun options for outdoor recreation (cycling & so much more!) in Sequatchie Valley and the South Cumberland Plateau.

-- Provide exposure and opportunities to support regional conservation initiatives and family farms through the Outdoor Expo.
+- Provide exposure and opportunities to support regional conservation initiatives along with family farms & local businesses through the Outdoor Expo.

 Support the cause through financial sponsorship or volunteer work during the event.
 This is a grassroots, community-driven event and we welcome any and all creative ideas for involvement!
 Contact us and let us know what you have in mind!
 In exchange for your support, we'll provide you with plenty of exposure at the event, on our website, and through social media and other channels.

 Thank you to all of our partners and sponsors for teaming up to make this event possible!